adityojulian/LFTrack/README.md

 ## Project Description

-This [Flutter](https://flutter.dev/)-based cross-platforms mobile application is designed to streamlined the way Lateral Flow Tests (LFTs) are processed and managed by forcing as minimum user interaction as possible while maintaining user-friendly interface and intuitiveness.
+This [Flutter](https://flutter.dev/)-based cross-platforms mobile application is designed to streamline the way Lateral Flow Tests (LFTs) are processed and managed by forcing as minimum user interaction as possible while maintaining user-friendly interface and intuitiveness.
 The app, through integrated light model ([TFLite](https://www.tensorflow.org/lite)) and data management technologies, enables users to scan LFTs using their smartphone cameras, automatically interpret the results, and seamlessly store these results in a secure database.

 From the moment the LFT is positioned within the camera's frame, the app initiates a countdown, performs the scan, interprets the result, and stores it—all without unnecessary steps or inputs from the user.